Freya-Feng/RobinDD/README.md

 # RobinDD
-This is the code corresponding to the article [Robin-type domain decomposition with stabilized mixed approximation for incompressible flow]. we present a nonoverlapping Robin-type multi-domain decomposition method based on stabilized Q1–P0 mixed approximation (RMDD-Q1P0) for incompressible flow problems.
+This is the code corresponding to the article [Robin-type domain decomposition with stabilized mixed approximation for incompressible flow].
+We present a nonoverlapping Robin-type multi-domain decomposition method based on stabilized Q1–P0 mixed approximation (RMDD-Q1P0) for incompressible flow problems.
 The global Stokes and Navier-Stokes equations are decomposed into a series of local problems through Robin-type domain decomposition, and local problems are solved through the local jump stabilized Q1–P0 approximation.
 The RMDD-Q1P0 solutions are proven to converge to the standard global Q1–P0 solutions for the Stokes problem.
 Numerical experiments for both Stokes and Navier-Stokes equations demonstrate that RMDD-Q1P0 significantly improves the scalability of the stabilized Q1–P0 approximation.

 # Required MATLAB packages
 To use the package ensure the path contains: